Stoxum/casinocoin-dev-portal/content/concept-freeze.md

 **Caution:** Never send your secret key to an untrusted server or over an insecure channel.

-### Using CasinocoinAPI ###
+### Using StoxumAPI ###

-To enable No Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](reference-casinocoinapi.html#preparesettings) method.
+To enable No Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](reference-stoxumapi.html#preparesettings) method.
 Once enabled, you cannot disable No Freeze.
 The `settings` parameter should be an object set as follows:

 | Field    | Value   | Description |
 |----------|---------|-------------|
 | noFreeze | Boolean | `true`      |

-You must [sign](reference-casinocoinapi.html#sign) this transaction using the master key.
-The rest of the [transaction flow](reference-casinocoinapi.html#transaction-flow) is the same as any other transaction.
+You must [sign](reference-stoxumapi.html#sign) this transaction using the master key.
+The rest of the [transaction flow](reference-stoxumapi.html#transaction-flow) is the same as any other transaction.

 Example JavaScript (ECMAScript 6) code to enable No Freeze on an address: